vapor/docs/3.0/docs/leaf/getting-started.md

+!!! warning
+    Leaf 3.0 is still in beta.
+Some documentation may be missing or out of date.

 # Leaf

 Leaf is a templating language that integrates with Futures, Reactive Streams and Codable.
 This section outlines how to import the Leaf package into a Vapor project.